djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/machine_learning/geometry/ml_with_meshes.md

 ## Machine Learning on Meshes

 Applying machine learning (ML) to computational fluid dynamics (CFD) offers new opportunities to optimize meshes, reducing both the time and expertise needed to achieve suitable accuracy.
-In the function by Huang, Krügener, Brown, Menhorn, Bungartz, and Hartmann (2021), ML is used to predict mesh densities that lead to improved simulation outcomes.
-This approach bridges the gap between traditional, human experience-driven mesh generation and modern, data-driven automation.

 Traditionally, generating an optimal computational mesh demands expert knowledge, iterative adjustments, and significant computational resources.
 Engineers rely on their intuition and years of experience to decide where to refine the mesh.
 Although goal-oriented adaptive refinement techniques exist, their complexity and computational cost often preclude their routine use in industrial settings.
 By integrating ML-based approaches, CFD workflows can be streamlined, enabling faster setup times and reducing the need for deep specialized knowledge—making high-fidelity simulations more accessible.